mlfpm/deepof/README.md

 That's it for this (very basic) introduction.
 Check out the tutorials [full documentation](https://deepof.readthedocs.io/en/latest/index.html) for details!

 ---
+### Issues

+If you encounter any problems while using this package, please open an issue in the [issue tracker](https://github.com/mlfpm/deepof/issues).

+---
+### Contributions

+We welcome contributions from the community!
+If you want to contribute to this project, please check out our [contribution guidelines](https://github.com/mlfpm/deepof/blob/master/CONTRIBUTING.md).

+---

  This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.  813533
  <div align="center">